National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 Directors General and Regional Directors General are responsible for:

-- monitoring NPMS conformance within their sector/region, and addressing issues of non-conformance
+- monitoring NPMS conformance within their sector/region, and provide operational guidance to address issues of non-conformance

 - participating in the OPMCA